simplex-chat/simplex-chat/docs/guide/README.md

 2. Enter your display name and full name (optional).
 3. Tap **Create**.

-**Please note:** Your chat profile is stored locally on your device; it is not stored anywhere else.
+**Note**: your chat profile is stored locally on your device; it is not stored anywhere else.

 ### Choose your notifications mode